White Wine Matches

 Light and crisp whites include Pinot Grigio, Sauvignon Blanc, Muscadet, Vinho Verde, and Albariño.
 High acidity, minimal oak, flavors of citrus and green apple.
 Perfect for appetizers, salads, light seafood, and anything with bright, fresh flavors.

 Medium-bodied whites include unoaked Chardonnay, Grüner Veltliner, Chenin Blanc, and Vermentino.
 More texture and complexity while retaining good acidity.
-These handle chicken, pork, richer fish, cream sauces.
+These handle chicken, pork, richer fish, and cream sauces beautifully.

 Full-bodied whites include oaked Chardonnay, white Burgundy, Viognier, and white Rhône blends.
 Rich, often buttery or honeyed, with lower acidity.
 They stand up to lobster, roasted poultry, even some pork dishes.